Asian shares, US futures gain after last Trump-Biden debate

 Shares were mostly higher in Asia on Friday after President Donald Trump and his challenger former Vice President Joe Biden faced off in their second and final debate before the Nov.
 3 election.

-Stocks rose in Tokyo, Hong Kong and Shanghai but declined in Sydney.
+Stocks rose in Tokyo, Hong Kong and Seoul but fell in Shanghai.
+Sydney's benchmark ended flat.

 In their debate late Thursday, U.S. time, Trump and his Democratic challenger Biden largely avoided the disorganized rancor of their first face-off in a more substantive exchange highlighting their vastly different approaches to many challenges facing the nation.